neuralsorcerer/quport/README.md

 <div align="center">

-QuPort is a production-ready Python and Qiskit toolkit for modeling, mapping, routing, splitting, scheduling, and benchmarking quantum circuits on modular multi-QPU machines.
+QuPort is a research software framework developed in Python using the Qiskit toolkit for modeling, mapping, routing, splitting, scheduling, and benchmarking quantum circuits on modular multi-QPU machines.
 It treats the machine as a collection of QPUs with local compute qubits, communication-port qubits, an inter-QPU network, finite link capacity, finite port count, and a configurable latency model.

 </div>